DecisionsDev/odm-docker-kubernetes/eks/README.md

 ### 3. Create an RDS database (20 min)

-This project uses PostgreSQL but the procedure is the same for any database supported by ODM.
+This project uses PostgreSQL but the procedure is valid for any database supported by ODM.

-- To set up the database, follow the procedure described here [RDS Postgresql database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html).
+To set up the database, follow the procedure described here [RDS PostgreSQL database](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html). (?? give a more precise link)

 > NOTE:  Make sure to:
 > - Set up incoming trafic to allow connection from EKS (set vpc inboud rule to anywhere)
 > - Create a database instance
 > - Set the database password

-After the creation of the RDS Postgresql database, an endpoint is created to access this database instance.
+After the creation of the RDS PostgreSQL database, an endpoint gives access to this database instance.
 The enpoint is named  RDS_POSTGRESQL_SERVERNAME in the next sections.

 ### 4. Manage a  digital certificate (10 min)